stellarshenson/cookiecutter-data-science/README.md

 - **Environment checks** - No recreating existing environments
 - **Model sync** - `sync_models_up/down` targets for cloud storage

+This data science project template makes use of [nb_venv_kernels Jupyter kernel manager](https://github.com/stellarshenson/nb_venv_kernels) to give you those environments as jupyter kernels

 > [!NOTE]
 > This fork works with the standard `ccds` CLI from PyPI.
 Install it with `pipx install cookiecutter-data-science`.